Columbus Swimming Pool Accident Lawyer

 While drowning, especially for young children, is one of the most common swimming pool accidents, adults can also suffer injuries if a pool owner acts negligently and fails to protect the safety of swimmers.

 You don’t have to suffer financially because of someone else’s actions or lack of action.
-To learn more about your legal rights and options following a swimming pool accident, contact the Columbus swimming pool accident attorneys at Rinehardt Law Firm today by calling (419) 529-2020.
+To learn more about your legal rights and options following a swimming pool accident, contact the Columbus swimming pool accident attorneys at Rinehardt Injury Attorneys today by calling (419) 529-2020.

 Common Swimming Pool Accident Injuries